25 Assets: The New Way to Replicate NASDAQ-100’s Stunning Growth

 Even with an innovative strategy like Agrawal’s, missteps can hinder your investment outcomes.
 Here are three specific pitfalls investors face:

 Many portfolios include over 100 assets, stemming from an antiquated belief that “more is better.”
 Harvard Business Review indicates that portfolios with just 20-30 assets can produce returns comparable to those with 100+.
-Over-diversification dilutes potential returns, as evidenced by the performance of large-cap growth stocks against peers. -
+Over-diversification dilutes potential returns, as evidenced by the performance of large-cap growth stocks against peers.
+This concept resonates with the findings in 5 Interaction Models That Are Reshaping Financial Services in 2023.

 Investors who focus solely on expected returns without considering asset correlation may miss out on optimized growth.
-For instance, a portfolio drastically weighted toward underperforming stocks can detract from a dominant tech asset’s expansive returns. -
+For instance, a portfolio drastically weighted toward underperforming stocks can detract from a dominant tech asset’s expansive returns, similar to strategies discussed in 5 Ways Sourcecode-Loan’s Local JavaScript Script is Revolutionizing ETH Arbitrage.

 Frequent rebalancing may appear to provide precision but can incur excess management fees and capital gains taxes.
 By focusing on a concentrated and correlated set of assets, investors can maintain efficient management and lower costs.